Dorothy Morris: Later career

 After she married in 1943, she took a hiatus from movie making.
 In the late 1950s, she made guest appearances on television series such as The Untouchables, The Donna Reed Show, Rawhide, Casey Jones, and Wagon Train.
 She made two film appearances during the 1950s in Macabre and The Power of the Resurrection (both 1958).
 Her last film role was in Seconds (1966) starring Rock Hudson.
 Her last television appearance was in a 1971 episode of Marcus Welby, M.D..

 Personal life and death

-Morris was married twice.
-Her first marriage was to math teacher Marvin Moffie in 1943.
-They had two children.
-The marriage ended in divorce in 1966.
-Her second marriage was to church minister Roger E. Miller in 1969, but their union was short-lived and ended in a 1972 divorce.
+Morris was married to Marvin Moofie, a math teacher at Los Angeles Unified School District.
+They had two sons, Richard (born 1947) and Robert (born 1951).